 Our Clinical Negligence Solicitors know that making a claim for clinical or NHS medical negligence can be daunting, especially when you have already been through a stressful and unpleasant time.
 That's why we aim to investigate the nature of the problem, advise you as to what you may be entitled to and then take care of the compensation claims process for you.
 This ensures a prompt resolution of your problems, all in a friendly and compassionate atmosphere.

 At Forbes, we have a dedicated team of Clinical Negligence Solicitors and litigation Lawyers with a wide range of experience in all types of claims against health care authorities and professionals, including those at private clinics.
-We are a member of the AVMA and are one of only a few law firms in the North of England with a Legal Aid Agency Clinical Negligence Franchise.
+We are one of only a few law firms in the North of England with a Legal Aid Agency Clinical Negligence Franchise.
 This award allows only an elite number of highly qualified solicitors to apply for Legal Service Commission Funding (formerly Legal Aid) to handle clinical negligence cases.

 Our expert Solicitors deal with all types of compensation claims regarding medical negligence by dentists or GPs, or NHS and private hospitals, as well as clinical negligence claims for many procedures.